Hi there!

 Adding mezzanine levels can be a fast and easy way to double your space and can cost up to 80% less than a building addition.
 In addition to being less expensive initially, elevated platforms can also qualify for accelerated depreciation similar to capital equipment, saving you money at both ends of the expansion.

-Easy to install, move and expand, mezzanines install in days rather than weeks or months and reduce the disruption of your business.
+Easy to install, move, and expand, mezzanines installed in days rather than weeks or months and reduce the disruption of your business.

 How a Mezzanine Can Add Value